calvin-dani/asterixdb-schema-knn/README.md

         http://localhost:19006

-* Queries to load:

-        drop dataverse sampleDataVerse if exists;
-        create dataverse sampleDataVerse;
-        use sampleDataVerse;
-        create type Opentype as {uid:uuid};
-        use sampleDataVerse;
-        create dataset sampleDataSet(Opentype) primary key uid autogenerated; copy sampleDataSet from localfs path ('localhost://{INSERT PATH TO ANY JSON DATA}') with {'format':'json'};"

-One sample JSON data used in experiments can be found here : https://www.kaggle.com/datasets/roamresearch/prescriptionbasedprediction

-* Queries to infer schema:

-        use sampleDataVerse; array_schema((SELECT value ds from sampleDataSet ds));

 * Read more [documentation](https://ci.apache.org/projects/asterixdb/index.html) to learn the data model, query language, and how to create a cluster instance.

 ## Documentation